(800) 955-8596

 Yes, veterans can apply for TDIU benefits even if they are already receiving Social Security Disability Insurance (SSDI).
 The criteria for TDIU and SSDI are different, and receiving SSDI does not automatically qualify a veteran for TDIU.
 However, the evidence and documentation used for an SSDI claim can often be useful in supporting a TDIU claim.

 I understand the complexities and challenges that come with navigating the VA system and securing TDIU benefits.
 Our commitment lies in offering dedicated, expert legal assistance to guide veterans through this process.
 From gathering the necessary evidence to articulating the impact of disabilities on employment, our approach is tailored to address the unique circumstances of each veteran we represent.
 We strive to ensure that the veterans, who have given so much in service to their country, receive the support and recognition they deserve through successful TDIU claims.
+I have won hundreds of cases for my fellow veterans and am prepared to work for you.
+For help, reach out to our VA TDIU lawyer from Gregory M. Rada, Attorney at Law.

 Free Consultation